Piasecki H-21: U.S. Army operations

 The H-21C saw extensive service with the U.S. Army, primarily for use in transporting troops and supplies.
 On 24 August 1954, with the assistance of inflight refueling provided by a U.S. Army U-1A Otter, a H-21C known as Amblin' Annie became the first helicopter to cross the United States non-stop.
 Experiments were made by the Army in arming the H-21C as a gunship; some Shawnees were armed with flex guns under the nose, while others were fitted with door guns.

 H-21 Shawnees of the 8th Transportation Company, Ft Bragg, 1956.
 The company had 24 helicopters, 48 officers and warrant officers, and 246 enlisted men.

 One experimental version was tested with a Boeing B-29 Superfortress .50 cal. remote turret mounted beneath the nose.
 The H-21C (later designated CH-21C) was first deployed to South Vietnam in December 1961 with the Army's 8th and 57th Transportation Companies, in support of Army of the Republic of Vietnam troops.
 In Army service, the CH-21C Shawnee could be armed with 7.62 mm (.308 in) or 12.7 mm (.50 in) flexible door guns.
 Relatively slow, the CH-21's unprotected control cables and fuel lines proved vulnerable to the Vietcong, who were increasingly well supplied with automatic small arms and heavy (12.7 mm) anti-aircraft machine guns.

 The H-21, which was designed for cold weather operations, performed poorly in the hot weather of Vietnam.
 Despite being capable of carrying 20 passengers, it could lift only nine when operating in Vietnam.
 Pilots reported that engines that were rated for 600 hours of flying time were lasting only 200 hours or less in Vietnam.
 The shooting down of a CH-21 Shawnee near the Laotian-Vietnamese border with the death of four aviators in July 1962 were some of the U.S. Army's earliest casualties in the Vietnam War.
-Despite these events, the Shawnee continued in service as the U.S. Army's helicopter workhorse in Vietnam until 1964 when it was replaced with the Bell UH-1 Huey.
+Despite these events, the Shawnee continued in service as the U.S. Army's helicopter workhorse in Vietnam until June 1964 when it was replaced with the Bell UH-1 Huey.
 In 1965, the Boeing CH-47 Chinook was deployed to Vietnam and later that year, most CH-21 helicopters were withdrawn from active inventory in the U.S. Army and Air Force.